koraytugay/koraytugay.github.io/content/stuff/docker.md

 ## Hello World

-1. Pull the image from Docker Hub using `docker pull hello-world`.
+1. Pull the image from Docker Hub using `docker pull hello-world`
-1. Run the image using `docker run --rm hello-world`.
+1. Run the image using `docker run --rm hello-world`
-  - `--rm` is for remove container on exit.
+  - `--rm` is for removing container on exit

 ```bash
 docker pull hello-world